NREL/dgen/README.md

 ```

 - Create a new branch in this repository by running ```git checkout -b <branch_name_here>```
 - It is generally a good practice to leave the master branch of a forked repository unchanged for easier updating in future.
-Hence, create new branch when developing features or performing configurations for unique runs.
+Create new branches when developing features or performing configurations for unique runs.

 # Running and Configuring dGen